 Each carrier is supposed to have its PSTN.
-However, increasingly they have started sharing using SDN or other virtualization techniques.
+However, they have increasingly started sharing using SDN or other virtualization techniques.

-- So whatever device has my SIM card gains access to that provider's network, or do you need to configure it somehow?
+So, does whatever device has my SIM card gain access to that provider's network, or do you need to configure it somehow?

 Any device should be able to use any SIM cards.
-However, many carriers restrict phone SIMs to phones and do not allow them to be used on iPad.
-This is against the original intent of SIM. - Does the base station have control over the network?
-They handle the wireless part of the network. - Which part does RAN include?
+However, many carriers restrict phone SIMs to phones and do not allow them to be used on iPads.
+This is against the original intent of SIM.

+Does the base station have control over the network?

+They handle the wireless part of the network.

+□ Which part does RAN include?

 Mobile Station and Base Station Subsystem.